Paska (bread): Ukraine

-In Ukraine it is tradition to fill your Easter basket (koshyk) with Easter eggs (pysanky), Easter bread (paska), sausage (kovbasa), butter, salt and other ceremonial foods on Holy Saturday (Easter Eve).
-On Easter morning, after the liturgy and the blessing of the paska and other staples, everyone returns home to feast on the eggs, cold meats, and other goods that were blessed at church.
-After the matins all the people in the congregation exchange Easter greetings, give each other krashanky, and then hurry home with their baskets of blessed food (sviachene).
-In eastern Ukraine they go home, place the sviachene on the table, and the oldest member of the family opens the cloths in which the food is wrapped, slices pieces from each item, and distributes them to members of the family along with a piece of unleavened bread that has also been blessed.
+In Ukraine, it is tradition to fill one's Easter basket (koshyk) with Easter eggs (pysanky), Easter bread (paska), sausage (kovbasa), butter, salt and other ceremonial foods on Holy Saturday (Easter Eve).
+On Easter morning, after the liturgy and the blessing of the paska and other staples, people return home to feast on the eggs, cold meats, and other goods that were blessed at church.
+After the matins all the people in the congregation exchange Easter greetings, give each other krashanky, and then return home with baskets of blessed food (sviachene).
+In the east of Ukraine people return home, place the sviachene on the table, and the oldest member of the family opens the cloths in which the food is wrapped, slices pieces from each item, and distributes them to members of the family along with a piece of unleavened bread that has also been blessed.

-In Western Ukraine, especially in the Hutsul region, the people first walk around the house three times.
+In the west of Ukraine, especially in the Hutsul region, people first walk around their house three times.
 Only then do they enter the house, ceremoniously open the bundle (dorinnyk) over the heads of the children, and sit down to the table to break their fast.

 Modern pasky usually have a white glaze made from sugar and egg and are decorated on top with coloured wheat grains or poppy seeds.
 However, an old custom, which is still practised in some Ukrainian regions and diasporas, is to create dough ornaments for the paska.
 The symbolism of these ornaments is connected with spring themes: the awakening of nature, resurrection and rebirth.
 Birds, especially larks, as heralds of spring, took a much-deserved place on pasky.

-Assyrian paska

-In Iran and the diaspora, Assyrians will eat a paska cake on Easter, Ida Gura.
-The tall cake is decorated with a cross on top to represent Calvary, the place of Jesus' crucifixion, and surrounded with colored eggs to symbolize the people who visited Jesus during his death and were at his cross.